Titan1911/Movement_Games/README.md

 2)Detection Circle(inner circle): `detection_circle_radius` in line number 66

-3)There are 8 trackers available. `MedianFlow` works best for me as it provides good accuracy as well as efficiency but you can try all of them which works best for you.
+3)There are 8 trackers available. `MedianFlow` works best for me as it provides good accuracy as well as FPS but you can try all of them, as each one has different FPS and accuracy with diffrent sizes of bounding boxes.
 ## Points to Note:
 >You can run the code on any IDE but my VSCode was giving some issue so I recommend using PyCharm.